m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

     A pointer to a block representing a list of secondary indexes.
-These include the name of the indexes and a pointer to the actual index and the number of rows in that index (it is here because the `TIND` is also used by the `PRIMARY KEY` which dos not require that number and also when a new level is create the `TIND` can become a child of another `TIND`).
+These include the name of the indexes and a pointer to the actual index and the number of rows in that index (it is here because the `TIND` is also used by the `PRIMARY KEY` which does not require that number and also when a new level is created the `TIND` can become a child of another `TIND`).

     Add support for a `reverse()` function so we can use the reversed